 Learn more: Fun Games 4 Learning

-20. Lay out playing cards for long division.
+24. Lay out playing cards for long division

-Once they’ve got their math facts down, kids are ready to move on to long division.
-We like this fun hands-on method that uses a deck of playing cards.
+Here’s a fun, hands-on long division game that uses a deck of playing cards.
 You can start out with equations that don’t require remainders, then get more complicated as kids progress.

-21. Work on division facts with triangle cards.
+25. Work on division facts with triangle cards

 Triangle flashcards are a simple tool for teaching division and multiplication.
 You cover one corner with your hand, then divide if the colors don’t match or multiply if they’re the same.
 You can make a set of your own, or buy them on Amazon here.

-22. Use the Herding Game for teaching division with remainders.
+27. Use the Herding Game for teaching division with remainders

 Just when kids think they have division all figured out, along come remainders!
 Teaching division with remainders can be one of the trickiest tasks, so start by playing this fun and active game.
 For each round, the teacher calls out different groups of animals for students to form (“Form herds of 5 elephants!”).
 Any leftover students who don’t fit into the group go into the “holding pen,” introducing the idea of remainders.

-23. See remainders in real life with cookies.
+28. See remainders in real life with cookies

 Buy a couple of bags of cookies and ask your class to find the best way to divide them up fairly.
 Consider whether remainder cookies can be divided to add fractions into the mix.
 Now that’s some delicious math!